chungyc/site-blog/site/posts/2024/11/animated-twin-paradox.markdown

-In the animation below, the world lines begin with both twins at the same place at the same time, and one twin travels away from Earth before turning back, where all the acceleration happens.[^endpoints] These are colored blue and red, while we also include a black line which shows what counts as "now" from the perspective of the traveling twin.
+In the animation below, the world lines begin with both twins at the same place at the same time, and one twin travels away from Earth before turning back, where all the acceleration happens.[^endpoints] These are colored, while we also include a neutrally colored line which shows what counts as "now" from the perspective of the traveling twin.

 [^endpoints]: Presumably the traveling twin would also like to start from and stop at Earth,